 We can improve cardiovascular health and reduce high blood pressure by enhancing our methylation capacity with a good intake of B vitamins, especially folate, B12, and B6.
 Research also shows that a small daily dose of B2 (1.6mg) for 16 weeks could further help decrease both systolic and diastolic blood pressure in individuals with methylation polymorphisms (homozygous MTHFR C677T).16

 Poor methylators may also be more susceptible to atherosclerosis17 due to their inability to provide sufficient amounts of methylfolate for clearing homocysteine - an amino acid with inflammatory and blood vessel damaging effects.
-Providing these individuals with 400 mcg of methylfolate as Quatrefolic can help to lower homocysteine levels, decreasing the risk of cardiovascular disease.18
+Providing these individuals with 400 mcg of methylfolate can help to lower homocysteine levels, decreasing the risk of cardiovascular disease.18

 So how can you ensure you are getting enough B vitamins?

 Whether you are stressed and tired or suffering from a specific health complaint, it is clear that increasing your intake of B vitamins can help!

 We have a team of Nutritionists at the end of our advice line, open to you, for product support and advice (5 days a week).
 0121 433 8702 or firstname.lastname@example.org

 Or head to our advice page where you can find Healthnotes.